KilleTom/RxNetworkClientDemo/README.md

 # RxNetworkClientDemo
-Monitor Android Network Links and State Change
+Monitor Android Network Links and State Change  and this client used the Rxjava2 to Monitor network change.
 This client just monitor Android Network Links and State Change，you can use this to build your Tools!
-This client used the Rxjava2 to Monitor network change.
 ## How to use?
 ### Init
 Make sure that developers can easily initialize without writing too much code.look like this example